Orderability of Homology Spheres Obtained by Dehn Filling: Background

 \section{Background}

-In the L-space conjecture \cite{BGW}, we study $\mathbb{Q}$-homology ($\mathbb{Z}$-homology) $3$-spheres, abbreviated as $\mathbb{Q}$HS ($\mathbb{Z}$HS).
-They are Dehn fillings of $\mathbb{Q}$-homology ($\mathbb{Z}$-homology) solid tori, where a $\mathbb{Q}$-homology ($\mathbb{Z}$-homology) solid torus is a compact $3$-manifold with a torus boundary whose rational (integral) homology groups are the same as a solid torus.
+In the L-space conjecture \cite{BGW}, we study $\mathbb{Q}$-homology (and also $\mathbb{Z}$-homology) $3$-spheres, abbreviated as $\mathbb{Q}$HS ($\mathbb{Z}$HS).
+They are Dehn fillings on $\mathbb{Q}$-homology ($\mathbb{Z}$-homology) solid tori, where a $\mathbb{Q}$-homology ($\mathbb{Z}$-homology) solid torus is a compact $3$-manifold with a torus boundary whose rational (integral) homology groups are the same as those of a solid torus.